plandex-ai/plandex/guides/HOSTING.md

 ### PostgreSQL Database

 A user and database needs to be created in postgres.
+If you use [docker-compose](#using-docker-compose) this will be done when the postgres container starts.
+Otherwise:

 ```sql
 CREATE USER 'user' WITH PASSWORD 'password';